-There will be a presumption in favour of the protection of local shops (Use Class F2(a) and public houses outside the town centre.
+There will be a presumption in favour of the protection of local shops and public houses outside the town centre.
 Where planning permission is required, the loss or change of use of such uses will only be supported when one of the following can be demonstrated:

-- a) The shop or public house has been vacant for more than 12 months, during which time the applicant can demonstrate to the satisfaction of the local planning authority that the premises has been actively marketed both within and outside the neighbourhood area to seek a new owner or tenant for its current use and that marketing has resulted in no viable new owner or tenant; or - b) The development proposal includes re-provision of the local shop or public house within the neighbourhood area or within reasonable walking distance of the community it serves; or - c) The premises are in a state of repair that makes re-use for a local shop or public house not economically viable.
+- a) The shop or public house has been vacant for more than 12 months, during which time the applicant can demonstrate to the satisfaction of the local planning authority that the premises has been actively marketed both within and outside the neighbourhood area to seek a new owner or tenant for its current use and that marketing has resulted in no viable new owner or tenant: or - b) The development proposal includes re-provision of the local shop or public house within the neighbourhood area or within reasonable walking distance of the community it serves.